wangxc2024/2024_12/README.md

 # Welcome to My Code Repository!

 Hello!
 This repository contains my coding projects, starting from my undergraduate years.
 It's just the beginning, and I plan to upload more code, add reference sources, and improve the documentation to make it more readable over time.
-It is still not fully completed or easy to understand at this stage.
+It is still not easy to understand at this stage.
 So feel free to contact me at: wangxc1120@mails.jlu.edu.cn.

 ---